-Of the thirty-nine Actions/Outcomes in the 2021/22 Work Programme, there were twentynine green, nine amber and one red.
+Of the thirty-four Actions/Outcomes in the 2022/23 Work Programme, there were twenty-eight green and six red.

 Major strategic plans and policies receive consideration by Members.
 A comprehensive scheme of delegation to Officers has been approved by Members and makes clear that the role of Officers is to implement and give effect to strategies and policies approved by the Authority.
-The scheme and other constitutional documents of the Authority have been revised in response to changes in governance brought about by the pandemic including holding largely virtual meetings during 2020/21.
+The scheme and other constitutional documents of the Authority have been revised in response to changes in governance brought about by the pandemic including holding largely virtual meetings during 2020/21 and a return to physical meetings in 2022/23.

 The Authority has maintained arrangements to ensure that its dealings are lawful and comply with financial regulations.
-The Authority's Solicitor considers all reports considered by Members and is present at meetings to give advice to Members as required.
-This assists in ensuring that the Authority discharges its functions in accordance with the law.
+The Authority's Solicitor considers all reports considered by Members, which assists in ensuring that the Authority discharges its functions in accordance with the law.

 Members have a key role in providing assurance that the Authority's funds are used economically, efficiently and effectively in accordance with agreed policies.
 The Medium-Term Financial Plan and Budget is agreed annually by the Authority and budget monitoring reports are considered quarterly at meetings of the Resources, Audit and Performance Committee.
 The Authority's Accounts are subject to external audit on an annual basis and reported to the Authority at a public meeting.
+We received one complaint that alleged that a Member had breached the Code of Conduct.
+The matter was initially placed on hold pending the outcome of a separate enquiry and has since been closed with no further action necessary.